Individuals on a keto diet tend to sweat a lot and I acknowledge that it can be discouraging and uncomfortable.

-Sweating is a bodily function that helps regulate your body temperature.
-Also called perspiration, sweating is the release of a salt-based fluid from your sweat glands.
-Changes in your body temperature, the outside temperature, or your emotional state can cause sweating.
+Sweating is a crucial bodily function, which helps in regulating your body temperature.
+Sweating or perspiration is the process where salt-based fluid is released from your sweat glands.
+Normally, changes in your body temperature or your emotional state may result in sweating.

-However, it’s a different situation when you swear while on a Keto diet.
+However, it’s a different situation when you sweat while on a Keto diet.

 Before you begin your keto diet plan, you may have taken some foods that are carb-dense.
 For every gram of carbs you take, the body also stores around 4g of water.
-When getting into a low-carb, high fat keto diet, the body will get into a state of ketosis draining stored fluids faster than a bullet train– in the form of sweat as well as urine.
+During the high fat, low-carb keto diet, your body gets into the state of ketosis, which means it starts draining stored fluids faster than usual; in the form of sweat as well as urine.

-In other words, immediately you start your keto diet, your body adjusts to the new condition by releasing repeated sweats.
-Your body adjusts to the new condition by releasing repeated sweats aim to eliminate the excess water your body has accumulated due to the high-carb diets you’ve consumed in the past.
+In other words, as soon as you start your keto diet, your body adjusts to the new condition by releasing repeated sweats.
+Your body aims to eliminate the excess water your body has accumulated due to the high-carb diets you’ve consumed in the past.
 This water needs to be completely removed before you can certify yourself as a bonafide keto diet observer.

 Now that you’ve discovered the reason behind your profuse sweating while on a keto diet, how about you dabble into some ways to reduce it?

 According to psychologists, after finding the cause of a problem, sourcing for a solution is the next.
-You’ve realized why you have to pay the price of sweating it out while on the keto diet, so also, you shouldn’t wait to find a way to reduce the rate at which you sweat.
+Since, you’ve realized why you have to pay the price of sweating it out while on the keto diet, now you should find a way to reduce the rate at which you sweat.

 Here are the two tips you can practice to reduce sweating on a keto diet

-Do you want to reduce the rate at which you sweat on a keto diet?
-Then try to stay away from foods that aggravate it!
+In order to reduce the rate at which you sweat on a keto diet stay away from foods that aggravate it!
 Normally, when you’re new to a keto diet, you should always expect an intense pool of sweat to visit you.
 But then, you can also make it worse by taking in spicy foods.